simonschoof/simonschoof.com/content/post/mastodon-on-aws-setup.md

         | Maintenance
         | Debug```.
 When the `RunMode` is set to `Maintenace` or `Debug`, an additional PostgreSQL container is created.
 From the PostgreSQL container the PostgreSQL database can be accessed.
 To get access to PostgreSQL and the other containers directly from my shell, I use [AWS ECS Exec][awsecsexec].
 In order for AWS ECS Exec to work, I had to install the AWS CLI and the AWS Session Manager plugin on my machine.
 I also had to [add an IAM role](#container-task-definitions) to allow communication between the containers and the managed SSM agent.
 As a final step, I had to set the `ExecuteCommmand` flag in the [ESC service definition](#ecs-with-fargate).
 After that, you can execute commands on your containers using `aws ecs execute-command`.
 You can use the [AWS ECS Exec Checker][awsecsexecchecker] to check if everything is configured correctly to access the containers.

+[^4]: While it does indeed save some money, it also reduces the availability of the service since I only run one instance of each container in the ECS task.

 [mastodondocs]: https://docs.joinmastodon.org/
 [aws]: https://aws.amazon.com/